|Table of contents|

 The completion time can be summarized as follows:

-Extensions were requested in one case for consultation with other departments and in two cases for consultation with third parties.
+Extensions were requested in one case for consultation with other departments and in one case for consultation with third parties.

-Access was given by providing copies to requesters in 13 cases.
+Access was given by providing copies to requesters in eleven cases.

 The ATIP Coordinator determines, on a case-by-case basis the fee to be charged for an extensive or complex request.

-During the period covered by this report, the ATIP Office recommended twice that the Director General, Operations waive the requirement to pay fees other than the application fees.
+During the period covered by this report, there was no occasion for the ATIP Office to recommend that the Director General, Operations waive the requirement to pay fees other than the application fees.

 The ATIP Office considers informal any requests that are for material already released in response to previous access to information requests, as well as documents that are already available to the public.